We may earn money or products from the companies mentioned in this post.

 - 4 slices bacon, cut into small pieces

 - 2 1/2 pounds boneless beef chuck roast, cut into 2-inch pieces

-- 1 teaspoon
+- 1 teaspoon salt

 - freshly ground black pepper, to taste

 - 2 onions, coarsely chopped

-- 1/2 teaspoon
+- 1/2 teaspoon salt

-- 4 cloves
+- 4 cloves garlic. minced

-- 1 (14.9 oz) bottle dark beer, such as Guinness or O'Shea's
+- 1 bottle dark beer, such as Guinness or O'Shea's

-- 1 (6 oz) can tomato paste
+- 1 6 oz can tomato paste

-- 4 sprigs
+- 4 sprigs fresh tarragon

 - 3 carrots, peeled and cut into 1-inch pieces

 - 2 stalks celery, cut into 1-inch pieces

-- 1 teaspoon
+- 1 teaspoon sugar

 - 1/2 teaspoon freshly ground black pepper

 - 1 bag small Dutch baby yellow potatoes

-chicken stock or as needed to cover
+- 2 1/2 cups beef stock or as needed to cover

 Cook and stir bacon in a heavy skillet over medium-high heat until bacon is browned and crisp, 3 to 4 minutes.
 Turn off heat and transfer bacon into a large stew pot, reserving bacon fat in the skillet.